material-foundation/flutter-packages/dynamic_color/example/README.md

-# dynamic_colors_example
+# dynamic_color_example

-Demonstrates how to use the dynamic_colors plugin.
+Demonstrates how to use the dynamic_color plugin.

 ## Getting Started